Complete Guide to Snake Plant Care: Growing Snake Plants Indoors

 How Often to Repot Snake Plants?

-Always repot snake plants in the Spring as this is when they are most resilient to the stress of repotting.
+Always re-pot snake plants in the Spring, as this is when they are most resilient to the stress of repotting.

-Best Pots for Snake Plants
+What are The Best Pots for Snake Plants?

 My personal favorite pots for growing snake plants are clay pots as they are porous which allows the potting medium to dry more evenly between bouts of watering and helps to prevent root rot.
-Plastic pots are impermeable which can retain too much moisture around the snake plant’s roots.
+Plastic pots are impermeable, which can retain too much moisture around the snake plant’s roots.

-Best Potting Soil for Indoor Snake Plants
+What is the Best Potting Soil for Indoor Snake Plants?

-It is not strictly necessary to use any fertilizer when growing snake plants as they have specifically adapted to growing in nutrient-poor rocky soils and the use of normal houseplant fertilizer can actually be harmful.
+It is not strictly necessary to use any fertilizer when growing snake plants as they have specifically adapted to growing in nutrient-poor rocky soils, and the use of normal houseplant fertilizer can actually be harmful.

 However, when I used to work at a commercial garden nursery, we used to use ‘succulent and cacti fertilizer’ which has all the nutrients the snake plant needs at the right concentration to boost growth.